 The low-key idea of “no-makeup” makeup has never been gone in vain.
 Nothing could be sexier than your real skin.
 It’s aimed at applying technique rather than the number of products, in order to bring you a natural, healthy and vibrant look without a fuss.
-At the same time, avoid driving skin worn out.
+Simultaneously, avoid driving skin worn out.

 To me, the first step of doing minimal makeup is to gain the confidence of going nearly bare with my foundation.
 Instead of foundation, perhaps, I prefer tinted moisturizer, which gives very fresh, lightweight consistency.
 I’m gonna walk us through my review of Laura Mercier – Tinted Moisturizer Oil-Free Broad Spectrum SPF 20 in 1C1 Cameo.
 I received the product for testing.
 This may be ideal for ones who follow “less is more” creed.

 1. Formulated with Conditioners, Texture Enhancers, Emulsifiers, Preservatives and Chemical UV Filters

 This is Laura Mercier award winner as a multitasker to deliver a lively, no-makeup look with a demi-matte finish and light veil of colors.
 Moreover, it improves complexion and leaves sheer coverage.
 Very long-lasting and staying true color for the whole day.

 The chemical actives are Octinoxate (5.5%) and Octisalate (3.0%), which are only UVB absorbing agents.
 Differ to mineral or physical filters, Octinoxate and Octisalate can result in thinner consistency for lightweight feelings.
 Octinoxate, also known as Octyl Methoxycinnamate, helps ward off sunburns and UV radiation-induced damage in DNA.
 It does not protect skin against UVA rays.
-The EWG indicates the moderate hazard of Octinoxate, possibly fraught with the developmental and reproductive toxicity.
+The EWG indicates the moderate hazard of Octinoxate, possibly fraught with developmental and reproductive toxicity.